 Hy-Fi, MoMA PS1, Queens, NY ↗

-The world's first net-zero, compostable, architectural-scale installation built with “grown” mycelium bricks.
-This was a full cradle-to-cradle material circularity design.
+The world's first net-zero, compostable, architectural-scale installation built with mycelium bricks (grown from mushroom-based materials).
+This pioneering project demonstrated full cradle-to-cradle material circularity design.

 Princeton Embodied Computation Lab, Princeton, NJ ↗